sdsc-hpc-students/sdsc-hpc-students.github.io/README.md

 <font color="red">NEWS!!!
 The SCC 20 is Going Virtual!</font><br>
 Due to Covid-19, the annual student cluster competition will be held virtually, and all teams will run applications on the cloud.<br>
- SDSC is excited to participate.
+ SDSC already making plans to participate.
 See our <a href="https://hpc-students.sdsc.edu/scc.html">SCC20 project page</a> to apply to be a member of our team.
 </center>
 <p> </p>